felt/js-sdk/etc/js-sdk.api.md

 export { FeltBoundary }

-// Warning: (ae-forgotten-export) The symbol "ViewportController" needs to be exported by the entry point client.d.ts
-// Warning: (ae-forgotten-export) The symbol "UiController" needs to be exported by the entry point client.d.ts
-// Warning: (ae-forgotten-export) The symbol "LayersController" needs to be exported by the entry point client.d.ts
-// Warning: (ae-forgotten-export) The symbol "ElementsController" needs to be exported by the entry point client.d.ts
-// Warning: (ae-forgotten-export) The symbol "SelectionController" needs to be exported by the entry point client.d.ts
-// Warning: (ae-forgotten-export) The symbol "InteractionsController" needs to be exported by the entry point client.d.ts
-//
 // @public
 export interface FeltController extends ViewportController, UiController, LayersController, ElementsController, SelectionController, InteractionsController {
     iframe: HTMLIFrameElement | null;